patrick-llgc/Learning-Deep-Learning/paper_notes/pseudo_lidar.md

 ![](../assets/images/foresee.png)

+In [refined Monocular PseudoLidar](refined_mpl.md), the authors sparsified the dense pseudo-lidar point cloud for faster processing, and gained accuracy as well.

 #### Key ideas
 - Use cheaper monocular or stereo image data to reconstruct expensive lidar data.
 It would be a good idea to have something to fall back onto in case of an outage.
 - The depth map from stereo images actually align really well with real lidar, but from mono images are not.